- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I had no time to breathe and the longer I tried not to let go the more I felt the tightening of my chest wrench at my body.
 I struggled as hard as I could against the arms holding me but the pressure of the depth beat against me even harder.

 My eyes blurred, I could feel unconsciousness weighing down.
-The last bits of air from my lungs escaped and I felt boiling waters rush in burning my nose and lungs.
-In the seconds before I drifted away I thought I felt hands wrap onto my torso and in my final living thought I imagined it to be the Immortal saving me from death.
+The last bits of air from my lungs escaped and I felt boiling waters rush in, burning my nose and lungs.
+In the seconds before I drifted away I thought I sensed hands wrap onto my torso and in my final living thought I imagined it to be the Immortal saving me from death.

 Chapter Seven